exakat/php-dictionary/dictionary/crack.ini.rst

 + Brute force: trying every possible input
 + Dictionary attacks: trying common words and known passwords
-+ Rainbow tables: precomputed hash linked to plaintext mappings
++ Rainbow tables: precomputed hash linked to plain-text mappings
-+ Rule-based attacks: applying transformations like capitalisation, digit appending, ... to existing wordlists
++ Rule-based attacks: applying transformations like capitalisation, digit appending, ... to existing word lists

 In any application, passwords must be stored using a strong, salted hashing algorithm such as ``bcrypt`` or Argon2.
 These algorithms are deliberately slow and include a random salt, making cracking computationally expensive and rendering rainbow tables useless.